mtrupiano1/knnwtsim/README.md

 status](https://www.r-pkg.org/badges/version/knnwtsim)](https://CRAN.R-project.org/package=knnwtsim)
 <!-- badges: end -->

-The goal of knnwtsim is to provide a package to share and implement a project I have been working on around the use of KNN forecasting in situations where the response series of interest can be predicted by a combination of its’ own recent realizations, its own periodic patterns, and by the values of one or multiple exogenous predictors.
+The goal of `knnwtsim` is to provide a package to share and implement a forecasting methodology using k nearest neighbors (KNN) primarily for situations where the response series of interest can be predicted by a combination of its’ own recent realizations, its own periodic patterns, and by the values of one or multiple exogenous predictors.

-The package and project are focused primarily into two components.
+The functions of this package are focused primarily into two components.
 The first being calculation of a similarity measure which takes into account all three factors listed above (`S_w`), and can weight the degree to which each component contributed to the overall similarity.
 The second being the usage of this measure to identify neighbors and perform KNN regression.
+For a more formal discussion of the methodology used and the key user facing functions in `knnwtsim` please see Trupiano (2021) \<arXiv:2112.06266v1>.

 ## Formulation